 When you speak to a potential MSP, use this as your starting list:

-TekyTec tip: We recommend getting quotes from at least three providers and comparing them side by side using the same list of services.
-Not all quotes are apples-to-apples — a ₹15,000/month quote and a ₹25,000/month quote often cover very different things.
+TekyTec tip: We recommend getting quotes from at least three providers and comparing them side by side against the same list of services.
+Not all quotes are apples-to-apples — a lower quote and a higher quote can cover very different things.
+Always compare scope first, not just the bottom line.

-A managed IT provider with direct experience operating in Tamil Nadu will understand these constraints and build them into their support approach.
-That's not something you can easily replicate with a remote-only vendor from another city.
+A managed IT provider with hands-on experience working with Indian businesses will understand these constraints and build them into their support approach from day one.
+That's not something you can easily assess from a sales pitch alone — ask for references and dig into their actual track record.

 The Bottom Line